 If looking at alternatives to Peloton, you need to probably examine the smart trainer market.
 You could go full-on traditional trainer, but it won’t give you the benefits of integrated, connected workout technology which might defeat the purpose.

 Many cyclists rely on the combination of the smart trainer and smart cycling workout app, and there are multiple options for both.

 A smart trainer is a device that your regular road or tri bike connects with, and allows your bike to talk with various apps via the smart trainer’s Bluetooth function.
-Popular smart trainer are made by Wahoo, Cycleops, and Tacx.
+Popular smart trainer are made by Wahoo, Saris (formerly CycleOps), and Tacx.
 Right now, we are recommending the Saris H3, a high-quality, quiet trainer that will connect easily with a wireless connection.
 You can buy it direct from the manufacturer here.

 As far as apps go, there are several really good options to choose from.
 We tend to lean toward either Zwift or Sufferfest, but there are others such as Trainerroad.
 We profile them here.